 Apparently only an occasional season is mild enough to enable it to mature bulb strength sufficient for flowering in the northern part of its range.

-It seems agreed that the bulbs like a summer baking, hence much of the Midwest offers conditions favorable for it.
+Most growers seem to agree that the bulbs of Amaryllis Belladonna like a summer baking.
+Hence much of the Midwest offers conditions favorable for it.
 Good bloom has been reported from various parts of Oklahoma.

 I had a friend report bloom in central Kentucky five years after planting.
 Further south than Oklahoma and Kentucky results should be better.